alxhill/alxhill.dev/topics/ai-ml.md

 ![Depth map of living room](/docs/assets/images/ai-ml/living-depth.png)
 * Some brief tests of the different models showed the dpt_swin2_large_384 model gave the best results in a given time frame.
 The 512 model took 8s+, while the smaller modules were blurry and had inconsistent accuracy.
 * Strangely, on the M2 Air it ran faster on the CPU than the GPU - might be because not all operations are using GPU, PyTorch bugs, or something else.
 On the M1 Pro, the GPU ran slightly faster.
 * The MPS backend returned distored results with the largest, 512 model, while the CPU version ran fine.
+Maybe a memory issue, or a PyTorch bug?
+Only affected the larger model which was interesting.
+Example:

 ![Broken depth map of living room](/docs/assets/images/ai-ml/broken-depth.png)
-* Even the highest resolution models returned my profile pic as cardboard cutout - maybe not trained with enough resolution for faces?
+* Even the highest resolution models returned profile pictures as cardboard cutout - maybe not trained with enough resolution for faces?

 ![Profile photo depth map](/docs/assets/images/ai-ml/profile-depth.png)